 What ignited the spark in you to start a new business venture?
 How did the idea for your business come about?

 I was beyond broke.
 I was getting back on my feet after being sick for nearly 5 years.
 I had lost nearly everything in the 2007-2008 financial crises when I was about 35.
 I was still trying to recover from that financially and mentally.
 The stress from that alone pushed my health to the edge and over the next few years, it took its toll on my health.
 At 39 years old I moved back home with my parents so I could recover my health.
 I wasn’t able to work.
 I didn’t have a penny to my name.
 It took 5 years to recover my health and at 45 I was starting over from scratch.
 But it was in my journey of recovering my health naturally that I learned everything that I use today in my business and in my daily life.
 With this new knowledge, I started making my own products and occasionally would gift some of them to family and friends.
 My baby sister encouraged me to sell them.
 I was very reluctant at the idea because I didn’t know anything about manufacturing.
 I’d been in construction, sales, and fitness my whole life but never manufacturing of goods or products so the idea was very frightening.
-I blew it off but it was there in the back of my mind, gnawing at my conscious until I couldn’t keep ignoring it any longer.
+I blew it off but it was there in the back of my mind, gnawing at my conscience until I couldn’t keep ignoring it any longer.
 As I started looking into the natural skin care market I realized that is was saturated but then I thought “crowded” is a better word because you can thin a crowd but “saturated” sounds permanent like there is nowhere to go.
 Everyone was starting to sell their homemade products, the same things, same promises, same, same, same.
 So I thought, "I really need something that sets me apart.
 I need something that is completely different than everything that is already being sold."
 That is when I started thinking about raw milk, which is completely going opposite of the “plant-based” trend/movement that is happening now.

 I am a huge supporter of raw milk.
-I love real, farm fresh, raised-on-pasture, raw goat milk, and I make my own goat kefir from this milk.
+I love real, farm-fresh, raised-on-pasture, raw goat milk, and I make my own goat kefir from this milk.
 I believe in the power of raw goat milk and all the health benefits it offers.
-It is a nutrient dense food and I was already making my own skin care with it and saw the difference in my skin.
+It is a nutrient-dense food and I was already making my own skincare with it and saw the difference in my skin.
 I loved it!
 I started thinking, “other people would love this too.”
 I started with Goat Milk Soap.
 People loved It!
 The difference in their skin was instantaneous, and I received lots of great feedback.
 The success of my products is in the quality of the ingredients and the proprietary processes.
 But I didn’t know the full power of my products until the testimonies and feedback started pouring in.
 It was at that moment that I realized that I’m changing people’s lives.
 I’m changing the way they look at themselves and their skin.
-Then when I introduced my Magnesium line, I found that product was changing lives in even more profound ways because I’m taking away their pain.
+Then when I introduced my Magnesium line, I found that the product was changing lives in even more profound ways because I’m taking away their pain.
 It is super exciting to hear stories of people who have been in so much pain and who use my Magnesium Creams and Butters and the pain is gone and they are able to do things -- pain-free -- they haven’t been able to do in a long time or to sleep through the night.
 That’s a really big deal for me!
 These powerful testimonies inspire and motivate me.

 What were the biggest initial hurdles to building your business and how did you overcome them?